Ezra Miller: Burglary charge

 On August 7, 2022, Miller was charged with felony burglary in Stamford, Vermont, stemming from what the police report indicated was theft of bottles of alcohol from a private home in May 2022, according to Vermont State Police.
 According to the report, Miller was identified by police via video surveillance footage.
 Miller was due to be arraigned in court on September 26, 2022.
-A week prior to the planned arraignment date, a representative for Miller stated that the home is owned by a former childhood friend of Miller's and that Miller believed that they were welcome to enter the home to obtain rice wine for cooking.
+A week prior to the planned arraignment date, a representative for Miller stated that the home was owned by a former childhood friend of Miller's and that Miller believed that they were welcome to enter the home to obtain rice wine for cooking.

 The arraignment was later pushed back to October 17, 2022.
 Appearing in court remotely on that date, Miller pleaded not guilty to the charges.
 The next hearing on this case was scheduled for January 13, 2023.
 A day before the scheduled hearing, Miller accepted a plea deal, pleading guilty to trespassing, with the burglary and petit larceny charges being dropped.
 On the day of the hearing, Miller's trespassing plea was approved by the court.
 Miller was handed 12 months probation by Judge Kerry Ann McDonald-Cady at Bennington County Superior Court, Vermont.
 Miller told the court they believe they can comply with the stipulations of the one-year probation, which included no contact with the victims, continuing their mental health treatment, random alcohol screenings, and not being convicted of a criminal offense, among others.